 We recommend you allow a minimum of 2 hours for your entire visit.
 The initial consultation usually takes at least an hour, however if additional testing is performed the overall clinic visit can take longer.

 Location: Eye and Ear on the Park, 2 St Andrews Place, East Melbourne.

 Check in at: Clinic D, Ground Floor – Outpatient Clinics.
 Please note this appointment is not at the main hospital.

-If you need to cancel or change your appointment please contact the Outpatient Booking Unit on (03) 9929 8500.
+If you need to cancel or change your appointment please contact Patient Services and Access on (03) 9929 8500.